axlevxa/riso-instant-proofer/README.md

 ## Support and future improvements

 I can't offer support for using or installing this software.
-Please try to find somebody who is familiar with web hosting, etc.

 If you find a bug or glitch, you can report it in the issues tab here.
-If you have the ability to make improvements and contributions to this, please do!
+If you have the ability to make improvements and contributions to this, please do.

 Future possibilities for improvement include: